VMware App Volumes 2012.3 | 07 JUL 2022 | Build 22.214.171.124

 Workaround: Create the Writable Volume manually for the user.

-When many users are logging into their desktops simultaneously, Writable Volumes might not get created for a few users and they might not be able to log into a desktop.
+When many users are logging into their desktops simultaneously, Writable Volumes may not get created for a few users and they might not be able to log in to a desktop.
 This issue does not occur if the users already have an existing Writable Volume.

 Workaround: The users must log in again or have an administrator pre-create the Writable Volume for the user.